What is Azeotropic Mixture?

 Azeotrope Mixture Types

-There re different types of azeotropic mixtures are possible.
-They are
+There are different types of azeotropic mixtures that are possible.
+They are:

 1. Minimum Boiling Azeotropes or Negative Azeotrope

-Azeotropic mixtures with less boiling point are called negative azeotropes in their constitutions.
-Water boils at a hundred degrees Celsius and hydrochloric acid boil at about minus eight degrees Celsius, while azeotropes boil at around seventy-eight degrees Celsius indicating a boiling point greater than its constituents.
-Consider, for example, a negative azeotropic hydrochloric acid consisting of a weight concentration of approximately twenty per cent and 79 per cent of water.
+Azeotropic mixtures with a higher boiling point in their constitutions are maximum boiling azeotropes.
+Water boils at 373 K and hydrochloric acid boil at about 188 K, while azeotropes boil at around 383 K which is a boiling point greater than its constituents.
+Consider, for example, hydrochloric acid consisting of a weight concentration of approximately twenty per cent and 79 per cent of water.

 - Separation of water and isobutanol.